-Although they are small... they present an oversized problem for our natural environment.
+Although plastic straws are small... they present an oversized problem for our natural environment.
 That’s because it is estimated that Americans use between 170 to 500 million plastic straws each day.
 That is enough to circle the globe a few times ...and that is just Americans!

 Plastic straws perfectly define what is not sustainable, only being used for about 20 minutes and taking 200 years to degrade (only partially … as they are not biodegradable).